EpiphanySoft/phylo/README.md

   join the data if the data is an array (of lines perhaps).
  - `txt` - An alias for `text`.

-### Loader Options
+### Reader Options

-The default loader is selected based on the file's type, but we can override this:
+The default reader is selected based on the file's type, but we can override this:

     var data = pkg.load('text'); // load as a simple text (not parsed)